 You are responsible for ensuring you have adequate travel insurance to cover any delays you might encounter, lost luggage, cancellation of the trip (on your part) etc. Destination changes.

 Please bring a copy of your travel insurance documentation to the boat.

 We cannot delay the departure of the vessel for missed flights, lost luggage etc. If you miss your flight, and/or departure time of the vessel, or lose your luggage, your travel insurance will help in recovering any loses.

 Given the nature of our expeditions, there is always a slight chance that a change to scheduling/itinerary changes might have to happen because of: prevailing weather, unfavorable political conditions, the limitations of a small sailing vessel and any other reason beyond our control.
 This decision would not be taken lightly and would be done so with the safety of the vessel and all crew in mind.
 This decision is reserved by the Skipper in charge of the vessel and Pangaea Exploration inclusively with no liability to either.

 Alteration to travel arrangements or any associated costs due to weather conditions or operational reasons beyond Pangaea’s control is the responsibility of the individual Guest Crew.
 We do not accept responsibility for missed flights nor their consequences and strongly recommend that international return flights are fully flexible to allow for missed connections due to bad weather, mechanical breakdown and for any other reason whatsoever.

-In order to be eligible to dive with Pangaea Exploration, you will need to possess both an open water certification as well as dive accident insurance from DAN (Divers Alert Network).
+If your voyage includes the option of SCUBA diving, In order to be eligible to dive with Pangaea Exploration, you will need to possess both an open water certification as well as dive accident insurance from DAN (Divers Alert Network).
 More information on purchasing dive insurance with DAN is provided on the website: http://www.dan.org/insurance/.

 For additional information, please contact us via